-It is important to plan where you want to live, because most of the other things revolve around the place you stay.
-Most people decide to leave the busy cities behind and retire to the peace of the country sides.
-Whether you are looking to get a quaint little cottage in Dover or a stay in a residential care home in Crawley like Ashton Leigh Residential Care Home; it is up your spirit of adventure, and the type of neighbourhood you want to live in.
+It is important to plan where you want to live because most of the other things revolve around the place you stay.
+Most people decide to leave the busy cities behind and retire to the peace of the countryside.
+Whether you are looking to get a quaint little cottage in Dover or stay in a residential care home in Crawley like Ashton Leigh Residential Care Home; it is up your spirit of adventure, and the type of neighbourhood you want to live in.

 If you plan to stay with your family, choose a place where the rest of your family can continue carry on their lives.
 If your children have left the UK or stay far away, consider picking a neighbourhood with a few other retired people, for good company.

 Most people do not think about their lifestyle after they retire, they only plan about supporting their lifestyle.
 What financial security are you planning for, without deciding what you want to do in the first place?
 Your retirement should be fulfilling, it is the time you get to kick off your work shoes, sit back and relax!
 So where are you going to do that?

 By now you would have realised that your retirement is not all about the money in your pockets.
 Retirement income is a top priority, but so it the life that you are going to live thereafter.
 After all, the transition from working all day to sitting back in your lounge chair is not going to be all that easy.
 So, it all comes down to how you are going to make the best of your retired years.